-- Regular reading practice independently / with an adult (at least 3 times a week) - 'Mathletics'- children should be encouraged to get at least 1000 points each week - A project / theme based activity per half term e.g. research, design and technology etc., - An additional English or Maths activity (CGP books may be used to support this).
+- Regular reading practice independently / with an adult (at least 4 times a week) - Spelling in Years 3 6 - Times Tables Multiplication and Checkpoint Challenge - Weekly maths or English activities (years 5 & 6) - A project / theme based activity per half term / term e.g. research, design and technology etc., - Use of 'Mathletics' weekly and 'Bitesize (year 6) to consolidate school learning - An additional English or Maths activity (In year 6, this is linked to CGP books).

-In addition, from January to May, year 2 and 6 children will be set practice test papers / tasks to help them prepare for the SATs.
+In addition, from January to May, year 2 and 6 children may be set practice test papers / tasks to help them prepare for the SATs.
+Year 1 practise phonics skills from January to May in preparation phonics screening in June.